bppwrite/bppwrite.github.io/content/show/2019-2020/lost-letters/index.md

 +++

-Newly married, newly moved, and with a newborn on the way, Charlie is scrambling to get everything ready for the arrival of his daughter – all the while questioning the choices that brought him to this moment.
+Newly married, newly moved, and with a newborn on the way, Adam is scrambling to get everything ready for the arrival of his daughter – all the while questioning the choices that brought him to this moment.
 While clearing out boxes from his soon-to-be nursery, he finds a trove of handwritten letters from his past.
-The letters come to life and force Charlie to (finally) reply, make peace with the present, and embrace his new reality.
+The letters come to life and force Adam to (finally) reply, make peace with the present, and embrace his new reality.
 Drawn from actual letters from composer/lyricist Creighton Irons’ life, Lost Letters is a love letter to a vanishing art, a celebration of the journey into parenthood, and a meditation on how we simultaneously let go of the past and still carry it with us.

 Box office opens at 6:30pm, house opens at 7pm, shows begin at 7:30pm.